alexshelto/go-tree/README.md

 # go-tree

-#### TODO
-* Displaying all files from directory before any dirs. currently alphabetical

 ### Command line tool to display files in directories from current path
 ### Recursively loops through directories and outputs files/folders